 Does Wearing a Bra to Bed Affect Your Breast Size?

 Wearing a bra to bed does not affect your breast weight and size.
-However, it can cause several health problems like restricting blood flow.
-Nevertheless, if you can choose a comfortable, non-underwire bra, then it shouldn’t pose an issue.
+However, it can create a variety of health issues, including restricted blood flow.

 What Can I Wear Instead of a Bra at Night?